Conditions of Carriage

 These Conditions of Carriage also apply to gratuitous and reduced fare carriage (except to the extent that we have told you otherwise) and Frequent Flyer

 2.3 Basis of carriage

-- the fare rules and conditions or Frequent Flyer Award redemption rules, as
+- the fare rules and conditions or Frequent Flyer Redemption rules, as applicable.

 2.4 Read Down